nehaljwani/team.exiv2.org/book/IMaEA.md

 | Object Record          |       8 | SubFile                 |
 | Post-Object Descriptor |       9 | ConfirmedObjectDataSize |

-I don't know why there are no sections 5 or 6.
+I don't know why there are no sections 4, 5 or 6.

 The Exiv2 support for IPTC is documented here: [https://exiv2.org/iptc.html](https://exiv2.org/iptc.html).
-I don't know why Exiv2 does not provide support for sections 3, 7, 8 or 9 as it can be easily added.
+I don't know why Exiv2 does not provide support for sections 3, 7, 8 or 9 as it could be easily added.

 The code in tvisitor.cpp supports the following: